bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/simulation-reaction-rules.md

 A new class `ReactiveSystemBoundReactionRule<B>` is returned which extends `AbstractReactionRule` and contains the previously create reaction rule as well as the reactive system.
 This may help to organize created reaction rules and give them a strong semantic affiliation to a reactive system.

+Note that this feature does not add a reaction rule to that reactive system automatically.
+As a consequence, the `de.tudresden.inf.st.bigraphs.simulation.reactivesystem.AbstractSimpleReactiveSystem#addReactionRule(ReactionRule<B>)` method has still to be used.